 Sustainable and renewable energy sources are of increasing significance today.
 Scientists are constantly on a quest for sources that can make the world more environmentally friendly.
 Groundbreaking research, in this context, shows that plants can generate electricity in their leaves to power 100 LED light bulbs simultaneously.
 A team of researchers in Italy state that a “hybrid tree” can act as an innovative “green” electric generator.

-The research team based at the Center for Micro-Bio Robotics (CMBR) of IIT in Pontedera, Italy, now aims to develop innovative methodologies, robotic technologies and new materials with the inspiration of the natural world.
-The research team— in the last study— reportedly studied plants and demonstrated that leaves can create electricity when they are touched by a distinct material or by the wind.
+The research team based at the Center for Micro-Bio Robotics (CMBR) of IIT in Pontedera, Italy, now aims to develop innovative methodologies, robotic technologies, and new materials with the natural world’s inspiration.
+The research team— in the last study— reportedly studied plants and demonstrated that leaves could create electricity when they are touched by a distinct material or by the wind.

-Mazzolai, a long-time inventor and researcher coordinated the EU funded project Plantoid, which resulted in the realization of the first plant robot in the world.
+Mazzolai, a long-time researcher, coordinated the EU funded project Plantoid, which resulted in the realization of the world’s first plant robot.
 In the latest study with Meder’s team, the researchers focused again on plants.
 They found that certain leaf structures can convert mechanical forces applied at the leaf surface into electrical energy.
 The electrical charges on the plants’ leaves surface are attributed to a process called contact electrification.
-The charges can be transmitted into the inner plant tissues, which act as a “cable” and transport the generated electricity to other parts of the plant.
+It can transmit the charges into the inner plant tissues, which act as a “cable” and transport the generated electricity to other parts of the plant.

-The researchers described how the effect can be further used to convert wind into electricity by plants.
+The researchers described how they could further use the effect to convert wind into electricity by plants.
 The team modified a Nerium oleander tree with artificial leaves that touched the natural N. oleander leaves.
 The hybrid tree could produce electricity when the wind blew into the plant and moved the leaves.
 The electricity generated could increase reportedly when more leaves are touched.
-This could be up-scaled by exploiting the whole surface of the foliage of a tree or even a forest.
+This could be up-scaled by exploiting the whole surface of a tree’s foliage or even a forest.

 The IIT research team published a paper on their work in the peer-reviewed scientific journal Advanced Functional Materials.
 Meanwhile, the team reiterated their plans to continue their research as the first step for an EU project in which Mazzolai plans to coordinate in 2019 called Growbot.